 Setting everything up

-If you already have a functional pfSense router keep reading for the details on how to configure dual wan connections.
-If you don't check out the pfsense install guide then continue with the rest of the instructions on this hub.
+If you already have a functional pfSense router keep reading for the details on how to configure dual WAN connections.
+If you don't check out the pfsense install guide, then continue with the rest of the instructions on this article.

 These steps will be completed using the pfSense web GUI.

-I'm assuming during your initial pfSense setup you configured a LAN and one WAN interface already.
+I'm assuming during your initial pfSense setup that you configured a LAN and one WAN interface already.

 To configure the second WAN interface select OPT1 from the Interfaces menu.
 Click the check box to enable the interface and set the type to either DHCP or Static depending on what you need, then hit Save.

 Next open the Load Balancer page found under Services.
 Click the + sign to create a new pool.
 Choose a name like 'LoadBalance' for example, then set the type to Gateway.
 Choose a behavior of either Load Balancing or Failover depending on what your trying to accomplish.
 Set the Monitor IP to WAN's Gateway.
 Then select the WAN interface from the drop down menu and click add to pool.
 You will see WAN show up in the list below.
 Then change the Monitor IP to OPT1's gateway, select OPT1 from the interface list and click add to pool.
 Your configuration should be similar to what you see in the screen shot.
 Click save when your finished, and apply changes on the next page.

 Note that pfSense will act strange if you have the same gateway for each interface.
 You can get around the issue by setting up a bridge between one of the interfaces but its best to avoid having to do this.